rayglover-ibm/cuda-bindings/docs/blog-article-pt3.md

 ## <a name="Part3-2"></a> Node.js (Javascript)

 Within the node.js environment the Javascript engine, [V8](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)), is exposed to various native modules.
 Many of these come packaged with node.js itself, and form part of the node.js ecosystem.
-Alongside, we'll be introducing our own `cufoo` module written with v8pp.
+Alongside, we'll be introducing our own `mwe` module written with v8pp.
 In this setting, v8pp acts as the metaprogramming layer over V8 to help us with many of the incidental details of this process.

 Javascript is a peculiar language in that it doesn't have classes per-se, and so doesn't fundamentally distinguish between a class and its instances.
 Instead we have _object_, a fundamental data type which in essence is a collection of properties.
 Furthermore, in Javascript all functions are objects too, and so there exists a kind of duality between functions and objects.
 People familiar with Javascript will also know about the prototypal object model, and how these concepts can be used together to create something akin to class hierarchies and inheritance.